 March 28 – 30, 2017

-St. Louis Section/RCD 53rd Annual Syposium of Refractories
+St. Louis Section/RCD 53rd Annual Symposium of Refractories

-The St. Louis Section and the Refractory Ceramics Division of The American Ceramic Society will sponsor this event, with the theme, “Real World Applications of Refractory Testing”, on Wednesday and Thursday, March 29 and 30, 2017.
-A kickoff event (TBD) will be held the evening of Tuesday, March 28.
+The St. Louis Section and the Refractory Ceramics Division of The American Ceramic Society will sponsor the 53rd Annual Symposium on Refractories on the theme “Real World Applications of Refractory Testing” on March 29-30, 2017 and a kickoff event will be a Gateway Arch Riverboat Cruise of the Mississippi on March 28, 2017.
 The meeting will be held in St. Louis, Missouri, at the Hilton St. Louis Airport Hotel.
 Co-program chairs are Ashley Hampton of Vesuvius and Brian Rayner of The Orton Ceramic Foundation.

-The Tabletop Expo format is the same as previous years, with each vendor having a 6-foot table on which to display products and literature.
-The charge is $300, which will be used to cover the cost of the Expo Hall and provide a two-hour open bar during the “Meet and Greet” for the attendees prior to the dinner buffet on Wednesday evening.
-If you are interested in participating in the Tabletop Expo, contact Patty Smith at 573-341-6265 or email@example.com.
+The Tabletop Expo format is the same as previous years, with each vendor having a 6-foot table to display products and literature.
+The charge is $300, which will be used to cover the cost of the Expo Hall and provide an open two hour bar during the “Meet and Greet” for the attendees prior to the dinner buffet on Wednesday evening.
+If you are interested in participating in the Tabletop Expo, contact Patty Smith at (573) 341-6265 or email@example.com.

-Please note that a meeting of the ASTM International C-8 Committee on Refractories will be held on March 28, before this joint St. Louis Section/RCD conference.
-Contact Katie Chalfin at 610-832-9717 for more information on this meeting.
+Please note that a meeting of the ASTM International C-8 Committee on Refractories will be held on March 28th, before this joint St. Louis Section/RCD conference.
+Contact Kate Chalfin at (610) 832-9717 for more information on this meeting.

-The pre-registration fee of $225 or onsite registration fee of $275 ($125 for emeritus/seniors and $50 for students) includes the cost of your bound copy of the symposium technical papers, continental breakfast, lunch, dinner, and coffee breaks.
+The pre-registration fee of $225.00 or on-site registration fee of $275.00 ($125.00 for Emeritus/Seniors and $50.00 for students) includes the cost of your bound copy of the Symposium Technical Papers, Continental Breakfast, Lunch, Dinner and Coffee Breaks.

 In conjunction with the ACerS St. Louis Section/RCD meeting, ASTM will hold their C08 March 2017 Meeting on Refractories